xabbu42/Master/arbeit.md

-Checking the constructions of Hilbert style LP proofs from G3lift proofs (\ref{sound} and \ref{deduction}), all subformulas occurrences with negative polarity in the constructed Hilbert style proof also occure with negativ polarity in the G3lift proof and are therefore the realization of a subformula occurrence with negative polarity in the original G3s proof of the realization procedure.
+Checking the constructions of Hilbert style LP proofs from G3lift proofs (\ref{sound} and \ref{deduction}), all subformulas occurrences with negative polarity in the constructed Hilbert style proof also occurs with negative polarity in the G3lift proof and are therefore the realization of a subformula occurrence with negative polarity in the original G3s proof of the realization procedure.
 That is all inputs are either part of the constant specification $CS$ or have the form
 $x{:}A$ for a unique variable $x$.
-It also follows that such a input variable $x$ can only occure in other formulas as part of the realization of an $□$ occurrence with positive polarity.
+It also follows that such a input variable $x$ can only occur in other formulas as part of the realization of an $□$ occurrence with positive polarity.

 \Begin{theorem}[Necessity of Left Prehistoric Cycle for Self-referentiality 2]